Reviewing Innodata Inc. (INOD)'s and NCR Corporation (NYSE:NCR)'s results | New Business Observer

 Liquidity

-Innodata Inc. has a Current Ratio of 1.8 and a Quick Ratio of 1.8.
-Competitively, NCR Corporation’s Current Ratio is 1.3 and has 0.9 Quick Ratio.
-Innodata Inc.’s better ability to pay short and long-term obligations than NCR Corporation.
+Innodata Inc.’s Current Ratio and Quick Ratio are 1.8 and 1.8 respectively.
+The Current Ratio and Quick Ratio of its competitor NCR Corporation are 1.3 and 0.9 respectively.
+Innodata Inc. therefore has a better chance of paying off short and long-term obligations compared to NCR Corporation.

-Recommendations and Ratings for Innodata Inc. and NCR Corporation can be find in next table.
+The table given features the ratings and recommendations for Innodata Inc. and NCR Corporation.

 |Sell Ratings